ispeters/async_scope/asyncscope.md

   |8  |6  |1  |0  |0  |
   +---+---+---+---+---+

-  POLL: Rename “nest” to “associate” as proposed in “P3706R0: Rename join and nest in async_scope proposal” on “P3149R10: async_scope – Creating scopes for non-sequential concurrency” (but do not rename “join”) and send it back to LWG for C++26.
+  POLL: Rename "nest" to "associate" as proposed in "P3706R0: Rename join and nest in async_scope proposal" on "P3149R10: async_scope – Creating scopes for non-sequential concurrency" (but do not rename "join") and send it back to LWG for C++26.

   +---+---+---+---+---+